-Dalhousie’s report for the fiscal year ending March 31, 2017 is now available on the Government of Nova Scotia’s website.
+Dalhousie’s report of its employees whose compensation (salary, benefits and pension) exceeded $100,000 last fiscal year is now available on the Government of Nova Scotia’s website.

 Details of the report

 In 2018-19, there were 1,063 Dalhousie faculty and administrative staff whose compensation totaled $100,000 or more.
 Of this number, 83.8% were faculty and 16.2% were administration/staff.

 Dalhousie has more than 6,000 faculty and staff, making it one of Nova Scotia’s largest employers — and thus, the university has more employees on its salary disclosure list than many other public-sector employers in the province.